bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 In a RESTful web service implementation exception condition responses should generally be carried by an HTTP response status code.
 Where appropriate, in order to be more specific about the exception conditions that apply, an XML payload that conforms to the LCF Exception Conditions XML schema, may be included in the response, if it is valid to include a payload with the specific HTTP response status code.

+NOTE – *(Added in vx.x.0)* See [11 Checkout/renewal](#checkout) for examples of the use of exception conditions to require a client to repeat a request with an acknowledgement code.

 #### 8. Encoding rules in URI query parts

 The URI syntax rules don't allow certain characters in query parts, including the space character.
 Although these rules allow a space character to be represented by a '+' sign, it is recommended that all non-allowed characters should always be encoded using percent encoding, i.e. '%' followed by hexadecimal digits representing the character's Unicode character number.